gbmhunter/NinjaHSM/README.md

 ### Others

-See the `test/` directory for more examples on how to use NinjaHSM.
+See the `examples/` and `test/` directories for more examples on how to use NinjaHSM.